privly/privly-organization/legal/README.md

-This folder will contain the Privly Foundation's public legal documents.
+This folder contains the Privly Foundation's public legal documents.